 Location: Hat Yai, Thailand

 That morning after dawn, we all got up.
 That night we slept soundly.
-Once woke up, it was morning.
+Once I woke up, it was morning.
 Fortunately, there is no interruption from Hat Yai’s ghosts, hehe.
 Indeed, the hotel seemed quite old.
-When we got ready, we went downstairs to the ground floor lobby.
-The clock shows 7.06am and the weather is good.
+When we got ready, we went downstairs to the ground-floor lobby.
+The clock shows 7.06 am and the weather is good.
 The road in Hat Yai city looks quiet in the morning.
-While outside the hotel, I wonder if we would come back to Hat Yai in the future by car?
+While outside the hotel, I wonder if we would come back to Hat Yai in the future by car.
 Where do I need to park?
-If not, the car will be towed by the district council.
+If not, the vehicle will be towed by the municipal council.

 Outside the hotel, there seemed to be no vehicle parked on the roadside like in Malaysia.
-Perhaps had to take another hotel with a suitable parking area.
-This is not our country, so we can’t just put a car everywhere.
+Perhaps we had to take another hotel with a suitable parking area.
+It’s not our country, so we can’t just put a car everywhere.
 Next visit, I plan to stay in the Songkhla area, near Samila Beach.